Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v4.0-migration.md

 As a consequence, you may have to rework your all your cypher queries such as:
 - Data import scripts
-- [Queries and Queries Templates](https://doc.linkurio.us/user-manual/latest/query-templates/) defined in Linkurious Enterprise (some users may have created their own queries, consider to warn them)
+- [Queries and Query Templates](https://doc.linkurio.us/user-manual/latest/query-templates/) defined in Linkurious Enterprise (some users may have created their own queries, consider to warn them)
 - [Alerts](https://doc.linkurio.us/user-manual/latest/alert-dashboard/) defined in Linkurious Enterprise